 Space36 is inviting artists working in any medium to explore notions of beauty in this age of uncertainty.

 Buffeted by unreason, anxiety and bubbling hate, we need to build safe spaces where what is beautiful in being human can be explored.

 We want to open up the idea of beauty- going beyond traditional ideas of ideal form and good taste, or the avantgarde’s suspicion of beauty as ideologically complicit with political power, to even more ancient ideas of the beautiful as an ethical way of being human.

 Artists are invited to construct beauty in the performance of their art practice, be it visual art, performance, music, storytelling, poetry or whatever.

 The questions we propose for the exhibition are: Can artists discover or invent a jagged notion of beauty that is appropriate for our times?
 Can this act as a gateway to discovering the possibilities of a better world?

 Please click on "application form" on the right to dowload one.

-More about Space36
+Information about Space36 here